Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Conclusion

-There is also a serious case for the computer vision conferences to consider a substantial redesign of their submission, review, and publishing practices to better support the wellbeing of students and junior faculty.
-The current accelerating pace of publication is clearly unsustainable and harmful to students, and likely impeding long-term research progress out of small labs in favor of formulaic, but clearly measurable, contributions.
-Much like a video game designer might redesign a multiplayer game system to change the incentive structures, and thus the user experience, we recommend a redesign of the computer vision publishing system from an interaction design perspective to better handle the tension between the attention economy, speed of technical progress, and need for assessment of researchers.

-\begin{acks} This work was supported in part by a NSF graduate research fellowship.
+\begin{acks} This work was supported in part by a National Science Foundation Graduate Research Fellowship.
 The views expressed in this paper are those of the authors and do not necessarily reflect the views of the NSF or any other agencies. \end{acks}